QAV-T/lucke/README.md

 ### 8.3 Fixed Bugs
 - **Circular Import Issue in `models.py`:**
   - **Issue:** There was a circular import issue caused by importing the `Diary` model at the beginning of the file which resulted in `ImportError: cannot import name 'Diary' from partially initialized module 'diary.models'`.
-  - **Solution:** The solution was to refactor the imports and ensure that the `Diary` model was not causing a circular dependency, and modifing the import statements to only import necessary components at the right places.
+  - **Solution:** The solution was to refactor the imports and ensure that the `Diary` model was not causing a circular dependency, and modifying the import statements to only import necessary components at the right places.

 - **NoReverseMatch Error for `request.user`:**
   - **Issue:** Encountered a `NoReverseMatch` error when trying to access `request.user` in the URL pattern.